-These Italian Cheese Bombs take only minutes to prepare using premade biscuit dough and the ooey gooey cheese and salami will be everyone’s favorite.
+Italian Cheese Bombs take only minutes to prepare using pre-made biscuit dough wrapped around melty Italian cheese and salami and are everyone’s favorite.

-I gotta admit, these naughty little savory treats get a 10 out of 10 in my book because they a) taste really good and b) are freakin’ easy to make.
+Italian Cheese Bombs are naughty little savory treats that get a 10 out of 10 in my book because they a) taste really good and b) are freakin’ easy to make.
 That’s a win-win combination right there.
-These wonderful cheese bombs filled with cured Italian sandwich meat and melted mozzarella originated all because I had a tube of biscuit dough in my refrigerator that had to be used up.
+These wonderful cheese bombs filled with cured Italian sandwich meat and melted mozzarella originated because I had a tube of biscuit dough in my refrigerator that had to be used up.
 You see, I won’t use premade biscuit dough to make biscuits because I prefer to make my own homemade flaky buttermilk biscuits and because, well, its boring when you can use that dough for so many other things.
-I was originally going to use the biscuit dough to make some of my ever so popular granny’s monkey bread, but it just never happened.
-As I was trying to figure out what to do with the dough, I was looking at the leftover mozzarella I had after making my cheesy chicken Mediterranean pasta bake, and was also shocked to see that the salami I had in the deli drawer hadn’t been consumed by my salami monsters (aka husband and kids).
-And so it began…

-Now get ready, this is the best part.
-You grab ahold of when when its still super hot but just cool enough to touch without burning your fingers.
+- Now get ready, this is the best part.
+You grab hold of your cheese bomb when when it’s still super hot but just cool enough to touch without burning your fingers.
 Give it a gentle squeeze and pull [that’s what he said – sorry, couldn’t resist].

 Be sure to check out the video below of me making these delectable cheese bombs!